Hakkarian/delivery-app-frontend/README.md

 # Warning while entering the Shop page

 GET request IS working, but slowly, so at the start you're risking not seeing a list of shops.
-Please wait until the list of shops will show up, sorry for the inconvenience.
+Please wait until the list of shops shows up, sorry for the inconvenience.